rock3125/ssh-manager/README.md

 |------------------------|----------|----------|------------------------|
 | test01-app01           | 22       | simsage  | rock, rock_laptop      |

-The `hardest` part is gathering the existing public keys.
+The *hardest* part is gathering the existing public keys.
 Copy each key from any/all machines you need and prepend each key with a name.
 The above example thus assumes there is a machine called `test01-app01` that is accessible over ssh using a user-account called `simsage`.
 For this to work you should be able to run `ssh simsage@test01-app01` and connect.
 Port 22 in this case is the default ssh port and doesn't change anything.

-The program also assumes that there are two ssh keys in the `public-keys/` folder named `rock-id_rsa.pub` and `rock_laptop-id_rsa.pub`.
+The program in this case also assumes that there are two ssh keys in the `public-keys/` folder named `rock-id_rsa.pub` and `rock_laptop-id_rsa.pub`.
 Make sure you don't add any extra hyphens (-) to the name as it takes the name part from the filename.
 So `rock_laptop-id_rsa.pub` in the code becomes `username = "rock_laptop-id_rsa.pub".split('-')[0]`.